The Scales of Wargaming

-When you first approach wargaming you’ll hear a lot about the “scale” of games.
+When you first approach wargaming you’ll hear a lot about the “scale” of games, but really what’s being discussed is the “level of war”.
 It’s a tactical game, or a strategic game.
-It might seem obvious that games played on maps would have differing scales, but it can sometimes be confusing to understand the difference.
-Publishers don’t always tell you what the scale is outright.
-You’re left to determine that yourself, chump.
-So how important is it to know or understand a game’s scale?
+Publishers don’t always tell you what the level is outright.
+So how important is it to know or understand this?

-Let me clarify that I am not a grognard, and I can feel the groans of those among you who have rehashed these conversations ad nauseum.
-Part of the premise of this website is to chronicle my journey into and through wargaming.
+Let me clarify that I am not an expert, and I can feel the groans of those among you who have rehashed these conversations ad nauseum.
 While I hope to be a grognard one day, as of this writing I’m still pretty green.
-If that resonates, what I can tell you is that scale is a way of communicating something intrinsic about a game, and most gamers find they enjoy games at a certain scale more than others, so being able to identify the scale can be helpful.
+What I can tell you is that the level is a way of communicating something innate about a game, and most gamers find they enjoy games at a certain level more than others, so being able to identify it can be helpful.

 Strategic

 These games attempt to put players in charge of entire nations, empires, or coalitions.
 The focus is usually on a whole war, front, or theatre of operations.
 Players often have to deal with the politics, diplomacy, or economics of the conflict in some way.
-If units are present they will be abstracted to something vague, or they may be huge in size – like armies, corps, or possibly divisions.
+If military units are present they will be abstracted to something vague, or they may be huge in size – like armies, corps, or possibly divisions.
 Turns will usually be measured in days or weeks.
+Generally these games deal with the big picture.

-Examples might be Churchill, Cataclysm, The US Civil War, World In Flames, Triumph & Tragedy, Twilight Struggle, Here I Stand, or Empires In Arms.
+Examples might be Cataclysm, The US Civil War, World In Flames, Triumph & Tragedy, Twilight Struggle, or Axis & Allies.
+See also Churchill or Pericles or Kingmaker.

 Tactical

 This is the exact opposite of Strategic games.
 At this level we’re talking about skirmishes or individual engagements upon a single field of battle (which may be small or large).
 Time scale will usually be hours or minutes per turn, and units will generally be company level or below, often down to platoons, squads, and maybe even individuals.
-In tactical games, unit facing is often a concern.
+In tactical games, unit facing is often a concern, and objectives are immediate and concrete.
+Clear that house.
+Hold that bridge.

 The titan at this level is Squad Leader or Advanced Squad Leader.
-Other examples include The Great Battles Of History games (like SPQR or Samurai), Band Of Brothers, Men Of Iron, even the Command & Colors series of games (like C&C Ancients, or C&C Napoleonics).
+Other examples include The Great Battles Of History games (like SPQR or Samurai), Band Of Brothers, Men Of Iron, even the Command & Colors series of games (like Memoir 44, or C&C Napoleonics).

 Operational

-This is a newer (relatively) classification and straddles the line between tactical and strategic scale, so you’ll find they share some qualities of each, but also differ in key ways.
-Operational scale games are larger than tactical games in that they don’t focus on one individual engagement, but smaller than strategic games in that they tend to remain focused on military operations.
-Units are typically smaller in size than a strategic game and will include divisions, regiments, battalions, or possibly even companies.
+This is a newer (relatively) classification and straddles the line between tactical and strategic, so you’ll find they share some qualities of each, but also differ in key ways.
+Operational level games are larger than tactical games in that they don’t focus on one individual engagement, but rather on a campaign or an operation.
+They’re smaller than strategic games in that they tend to remain focused on military side of things.
+Units are typically smaller in scale than a strategic game and will include divisions, regiments, battalions, or possibly even companies.
 Turns will usually be measured in days or even hours.

 Examples of Operational scale games might be Holland `44, Pacific War, Liberty Roads, Celles: The Ardennes, Silver Bayonet, or the games in the COIN or Levy & Campaign series.